TypicalFence/modi/README.md

 This will result in a static library called `modi.a`.

+When building the library there are a few feature flags controlled by defines:

+- MODI_FS_SUPPORT
+- MODI_16BIT_SUPPORT

 To build any of the tools you need to specify them when running make.

 ```